bigtoga/Examples/Statistics/Basics of statistics/Variables - Discrete vs continuous.md

 `A fun rule of thumb is that, in many cases, discrete data can be preceded by “the number of.”`

+### Examples of discrete data
+* The number of customers who bought different items
+* The number of computers in each department
+* The number of items you buy at the grocery store each week

+Each of the above, although the numbers might be measured "over time", the numbers themselves represent ** discrete ** data points that cannot be broken down further and are concrete representations.

 # Continuous data points
 Continuous data involves complex numbers that are measured across a specific time interval.